Gasoline direct injection: Disadvantages

-Gasoline direct injection does not have the valve cleaning action that is provided when fuel is introduced to the engine upstream of the cylinder.
-In non-GDI engines, the gasoline traveling through the intake port acts as a cleaning agent for contamination, such as atomized oil.
-The lack of a cleaning action can cause increased carbon deposits in GDI engines.
-Third-party manufacturers sell oil catch tanks which are supposed to prevent or reduce those carbon deposits.
+Gasoline direct injection does not provide the valve-cleaning action that occurs when fuel is introduced upstream of the cylinder.
+In non-GDI engines, gasoline traveling through the intake port acts as a cleaning agent for contamination such as atomized oil.
+The lack of this cleaning action can cause increased carbon deposits in GDI engines.
+Third-party manufacturers sell oil catch tanks intended to prevent or reduce these deposits.

-The ability to produce peak power at high engine speeds (RPM) is more limited for GDI, since there is a shorter period of time available to inject the required quantity of fuel.
-In manifold injection (as well as carburetors and throttle-body fuel injection), fuel can be added to the intake air mixture at any time.
-However a GDI engine is limited to injecting fuel during the intake and compression phases.
-This becomes a restriction at high engine speeds (RPM), when the duration of each combustion cycle is shorter.
+The ability to produce peak power at high engine speeds (RPM) is more limited in GDI engines, since there is less time available to inject the required fuel quantity.
+In manifold injection systems (as well as carburetors and throttle-body fuel injection), fuel can be added to the intake air mixture at any time.
+Still, a GDI engine is limited to injecting fuel during the intake and compression phases.
+This becomes a restriction at high RPM, when each combustion cycle is shorter.
 To overcome this limitation, some GDI engines (such as the Toyota 2GR-FSE V6 and Volkswagen EA888 I4 engines) also have a set of manifold fuel injectors to provide additional fuel at high RPM.
-These manifold fuel injectors also assist in cleaning carbon deposits from the intake system.
+These manifold injectors also help to clean carbon deposits from the intake system.

-Gasoline does not provide the same level of lubrication for the injector components as diesel, which sometimes becomes a limiting factor in the injection pressures used by GDI engines.
-The injection pressure of a GDI engine is typically limited to approximately 20 MPa, to prevent excessive wear on the injectors.
+Gasoline does not provide the same level of lubrication for injector components as diesel, which can limit the injection pressures used in GDI engines.
+Injection pressure in a GDI engine is therefore typically limited to approximately 20 MPa to prevent excessive injector wear.

 Adverse climate and health impacts

-While this technology is credited with boosting fuel efficiency and reducing CO_{2} emissions, GDI engines produce more black carbon aerosols than traditional port fuel injection engines.
-A strong absorber of solar radiation, black carbon possesses significant climate-warming properties.
+Although GDI technology is credited with boosting fuel efficiency and reducing CO_{2} emissions, GDI engines produce more black carbon aerosols than traditional port-fuel-injection engines.
+Black carbon is a strong absorber of solar radiation and has significant climate-warming properties.

-In a study published in January 2020 in the journal Environmental Science and Technology, a team of researchers at the University of Georgia (USA) predicted that the increase in black carbon emissions from GDI-powered vehicles will increase climate warming in urban areas of the U.S. by an amount that significantly exceeds the cooling associated with a reduction in CO_{2}.
-The researchers also believe the shift from traditional port fuel injection (PFI) engines to the use of GDI technology will nearly double the premature mortality rate associated with vehicle emissions, from 855 deaths annually in the United States to 1,599.
-They estimate the annual social cost of these premature deaths at $5.95 billion.
+In a study published in January 2020 in the journal Environmental Science and Technology, a research team at the University of Georgia (USA) predicted that the increase in black carbon emissions from GDI-powered vehicles will increase climate warming in urban areas of the U.S. by an amount that significantly exceeds the cooling associated with reduced CO_{2} emissions.
+The researchers also concluded that the shift from traditional port fuel injection (PFI) engines to GDI technology will nearly double the premature mortality rate associated with vehicle emissions, from 855 deaths annually in the United States to 1,599.
+They estimated the annual social cost of these premature deaths at $5.95 billion.